 |Good For 72-Hour Emergency Food Supply||Yes, if storage conditions have been maintained||Yes, if you have access to clean, potable water|

 How Long Do MREs Last?

-How will you know if your military-grade MREs sat on a tarmac in 110° blazing sun or if they were in cold storage?
+How will you know if your military-grade MREs sat on a tarmac in the 110° blazing sun or were in cold storage?
 You won’t.
 That’s why it’s difficult to give a clear answer.
-If you plan on using MREs for emergency rations, this is a significant drawback.
+This is a significant drawback if you plan on using MREs for emergency rations.

 Armed Forces Pest Management Board Storage Temperature & Shelf Life